beneggers17/HomePage/README.md

 http://bweggers.com/Homepage/homepage.html

 *
-Still working on this, trying to add rotating background pages, with correspoding live weather conditionsfor different ontario areas
+Still working on this, trying to add rotating background pages of different surf spots.
+Each will be accompanied with a live API weather report